bbbbbr/gb-torch-effect/README.md

 ==============================================

-This demo shows an effect of small background circles visible among a larger dark area, while still allowing the background map to scroll freely.
+This demo shows small circles of a background map visible among a larger dark area, while still allowing the background map to scroll freely.
 Temporal blending of alternating frames creates the semi-transparent effect for the medium sized circle.

 It looks like a simple, yet it's not a straightforward effect given the limited graphics abilities of the Game Boy.
 I learned a lot in the process of making this.